LilyDanso/Revenue-Analysis/README.md

 #### Project overview
-This data analysis project aims to provide insights into the performance of courses offered by Educative- an Education Tech Company and identify areas with growth potential, and come up with a data-driven strategy to increase next quarter's revenue.
+This project aims to provide insights into the performance of courses offered by Educative- an Education Tech Company that offers a variety of online courses and identify areas with growth potential, come up with a data-driven strategy to increase next quarter's revenue.

 ![Screenshot (9)](https://github.com/LilyDanso/Revenue-Analysis/assets/157654354/4da5630b-987f-4a61-b980-11b1beb0a4eb)